 Julian was the last pagan emperor of Rome.
 His uncle Constantine was the first Christian emperor, and Julian's successor Theodosius (not his immediate successor; there were a few forgettable emperors in between) made Christianity the official state religion.
 Julian's attempt to restore worship of the old gods failed.

 Julian thought of himself as a philosopher.
 It's said (and this is the way Vidal portrays it) that Julian had no political ambitions in his youth, that all he wanted was to study Greek philosophy.
 There's some evidence for that.
-The astonishing fact, however, is that Julian was also one of the most successful military leaders of the late Roman empire.
+The astonishing fact, however, is that Julian was also the most successful military leader of the late Roman empire.
 He rose to power driving back a Gothic invasion of Gaul, and after becoming sole emperor he turned his attention to Persia, Rome's rival superpower.
-Julian defeated the Great King's army in front of the Persian capital, Ctesiphon, and for a time it appeared that Julian was going to achieve the old Roman ambition of conquering Persia — the Great King Sapor (or Shapur) supposedly offered to cede half his empire to Rome in exchange for peace, and Julian refused.
-The Persians burned their own crops, defeating Julian much as the Russians defeated Napoleon.
+Julian defeated the Great King's army in front of the Persian capital, Ctesiphon, and for a time it appeared that Julian was going to achieve the old Roman ambition of conquering Persia — it's said that the Great King Sapor (or Shapur) offered to cede half his empire to Rome in exchange for peace, and that Julian refused.
+The Persians responded by burning their own crops, defeating Julian much as the Russians defeated Napoleon.
 Julian died in the retreat.

 In Vidal's version, Julian was murdered by a Christian Roman conspiracy.
 It's possible.
 Treason in high places was hardly unknown, and conspiracies to murder emperors did exist.
 On the other hand, the death of a general leading a retreating and disintegrating army doesn't seem to need an elaborate explanation.
 Either way, it's one of the great what-ifs of history.
 Rome and Persia exhausted each other through centuries of warfare, and in the 7th century the Arabs conquered all of the Persian empire and half of the remaining Roman empire.
 What if Julian had succeeded in his invasion, or what if he had accepted Sapor's offer?
 If Julian had lived, might he have also succeeded in his religious goals?
 What would have happened a few centuries later, if both Rome and Persia hadn't been so weak?
 Might the rise of both Christianity and Islam as world religions have hinged on something so small?